AlwinSunil/alt-life-labs-task/README.md

 - Live at https://altlabs.alwinsunil.in/
 - Hosted on `t2.micro` instance on AWS.
 - Dockerized the application and run using docker compose.
+- Implemented Github action to rebuild and auto deploy the appication on changes to the main branch in client and server.

 *Screenshots are added below in this README